florentdelgrange/q-learning/README.md

     ```
 	to know your gym-retro installation location
 	- ***Where to put the scenarios and data files ?***

 	Go to the directory found on the previous step (e.g., ```PATH_TO_PYTHON/python3.X/site-packages/retro```) and
 	and then go to the data/stable directory.
 All games supported by gym-retro are located here.
 	In our case, go to SuperMarioWorld-Snes or SuperMarioBros-Nes and put the scenario et data json files in it.

-- Run the training
+- ***Run the training ?***

-simply run training.py for SuperMarioWorld or training-smb.py for SuperMarioBros
+Simply run ```training.py``` for SuperMarioWorld or ```training-smb.py``` for SuperMarioBros

+- Change the reward function

+	- The file data.json contains RAM addresses linked to some game informations.
+	- The file scenario.json contains the rewards of states reaching these game informations.